A guide to Thanksgiving travel after the government shutdown

-The turbulence caused by the longest government shutdown on record may still be fresh on the minds of travelers this Thanksgiving, but experts say preparing for the usual holiday crush of winter weather, heavy traffic and crowded airports can help ease the jitters.
+The turbulence caused by the longest U.S. government shutdown may still be fresh on the minds of travelers this Thanksgiving, but experts say preparing for the usual holiday crush of winter weather, heavy traffic and crowded airports can help ease the jitters.

 “I think the shutdown at this point is history for air travel.
 The airlines understand this time of year so well.
 They know exactly what they need to do,” said Sheldon H. Jacobson, an airport and airlines operations expert.
 “The real challenge is making sure travelers can help themselves.”